jltaylor-us/StardewGMCMOptions/README.md

 Styled text should not have any newlines in the text (at least as of this release).

-The following tags are supported (and all others are removed from the text before it is displayed in the menu.
+The following tags are supported (and all others are removed from the text before it is displayed in the menu).

 #### `<b>` - bold text